 New to long arm quilting let me save you the time and effort of basting the three layers.
 I use a large frame to hold the quilt while moving a large specialized machine over the quilt to sew all the layers together.
 The thread color and quilting pattern is up to you, it is your quilt to design but I’m here to finish it quickly and professionally.

 If you want to understand the long arm quilting process better please contact me to make an appointment for a demonstration.

 There is no pinning or basting.
 Bring all three layers separately with the batting and backing 3-4 inches larger then the top.

-Quilts are currently being finished within two weeks from drop off but will always depend on the number of back orders.
+Quilting turnaround is approximately two weeks; time will vary depending on the number of prior orders.
 Please contact me and allow me to help you finish your project.
-Batting, backing and binding can be provided for additional cost.

 Wide backing fabric, batting and binding is available for purchase.